 One man who did have confidence in him was George Edward Stanhope Molyneux Herbert, the fifth Earl of Carnarvon, also known as Lord Carnarvon.
 Although he was the principal excavator, after having an accident in a newly invented machine - the automobile, his health began to fail him.
 He knew Carter would be able to accomplish a lot more than he could due to his failing health.
 He then appointed Carter to lead the excavations.

 Due to Carter's hard work, he was appointed Principal Artist to the Egyptian Exploration Fund, where they began excavating at the burial place of Queen Hatshepsut.
 The knowledge he acquired during this project helped him earn respect, and was eventually offered the job of First Chief Inspector General of Monuments in Upper Egypt.
 He was in charge of the excavation along the Nile Valley.

 Howard Carter and King Tut

 Due to the preciousness of the find, he had to contact Lord Carnarvon.
 To protect it, he buried the steps and set up guards until he was allowed to continue.
-On November 23rd, Carnarvon and his daughter, Lady Evelyn Herbert arrived, and his team was allowed to proceed.
+On November 23rd, Carnarvon and his daughter, Lady Evelyn Herbert, arrived, and his team was allowed to proceed.
 This time they uncovered a total of 16 steps and a door.
 They then noticed that the door had been broken through, which was most likely the result of tomb robbers, but the robbers attempted to cover it up by resealing the tomb.
-The resealing of the door meant that the tomb was most likely not empty.
+The resealing of the door meant that the tomb was probably not empty.